fiverr-team-work/working-guide/README.md

 <!-- [BEGIN] Content -->
 ```
 # !important
-Avoid using too many !important
+Avoid using too many !important.
 All !important does is increase specificity.
 To avoid using !important, all you need to do is increase specificity.
 for example:
 ```html
 <div class="card">